Welfare Jazz: Release

-"Girls & Boys" appears in Grand Theft Auto V on the radio station Kult FM, curated by Julian Casablancas.
+On 15 October 2020, Viagra Boys announced the release of their second studio album.

 Singles

 The first single "Ain't Nice" was released on 14 October 2020.

-On 2 December 2020, "Creatures", the second single from the album, was released.
+On 2 December 2020, Viagra Boys released the second single, "Creatures".

 The third single "In Spite of Ourselves" was released on 16 December 2020.
 The single is a cover of American country folk musician John Prine's song of the same name, and features Australian musician Amy Taylor of Amyl and the Sniffers.
 The fourth single "Girls & Boys" was released on 6 January 2021.

 Critical reception

 Welfare Jazz was met with "generally favorable" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 78 based on 16 reviews.
-At AnyDecentMusic, the album received a 7.8 out of 10 based on 22 reviews.
+At AnyDecentMusic?, the album received a 7.8 out of 10 based on 22 reviews.

+The song "Creatures" was singled out as the high point of Welfare Jazz.
+It's one of the cleanest and more melodic songs, the "finest example" where the band explore their style, "find something that sticks, [and] exploit the hell out of it".